janedk/CentralizedWorkFlow/README.md

 # CentralizedWorkFlow
-Centralized Work Flow
+1)Centralized Work Flow
-Master repository is initialized
+2) Master repository is initialized
-Every developer clones this master repository
+3) Every developer clones this master repository
-Each developer works on their portion
+4) Each developer works on their portion
-Each developer pushes their changes into the centralized master repository
+5) Each developer pushes their changes into the centralized master repository